Westminster show dogs enjoy royal treatment at trio of NYC hotels

-NEW YORK (Reuters) - At New York’s swanky Manhattan NYC hotel, an elite clientele mingled in the frosty air on a turf-lined terrace before retreating into a warm suite filled with fine food and doting handlers who saw to their every need.
+NEW YORK, Feb 14 (Reuters) - At New York’s swanky Manhattan NYC hotel, an elite clientele mingled in the frosty air on a turf-lined terrace before retreating into a warm suite filled with fine food and doting handlers who saw to their every need.

 This was the weekend before the Westminster Kennel Club Dog Show, and some of the world’s most valuable purebred canines were enjoying the royal treatment at one of three hotels that specialize in accommodating them before the big event.